andrej-fischer/cloneHD/README.md

 ![snv gof](/images/snv.gof.png "SNV goodness of fit")

 Visualization of the cloneHD output for the simulated data set.
-From top to bottom: (i) the bias corrected read depth data and the cloneHD posterior mean emission rate (ii) the BAF (iii-iv) the total and minor copy number posterior distribution for subclone 1 with f1=0.52 and subclone 2 with f2=0.07 and (v) the SNV goodness of fit, where each SNV is assigned to a genotype according to the its posterior, and the observed SNV freequency is scaled by one half of the local mean total copynumber.
+From top to bottom:
+(i) The bias corrected read depth data and the cloneHD prediction (red).
+(ii) The BAF (B-allele frequency), reflected at 0.5 and the cloneHD prediction (red).
+(iii) The total copy number posterior.
+(iii) The real total copy number profile.
+(iii) The minor copy number posterior.
+(iii) The real minor copy number profile.
+(iv) The observed SNV frequencies, corrected for local ploidy, and per genotype (SNVs are assigned ramdomly according to the cloneHD SNV posterior).
 (All plots are created with Wolfram [Mathematica](http://www.wolfram.com/mathematica/).)

 # filterHD command line arguments